davidag/xtimetracker/README.rst

 License
 -------

-tt is released under the MIT License.
-See the bundled LICENSE file for details.
+Copyright (C) 2020 The tt Authors

+This work is licensed under multiple licenses.

+* All original source code is licensed under GPL-3.0-or-later.
+* All code borrowed from `the Watson project <https://github.com/TailorDev/Watson>`_ is licensed under the MIT license.

+SPDX-License-Identifier: GPL-3.0-or-later AND MIT

+For more accurate information, you can check the individual files.